 Regardless of the type of screen pop used, the goal is the same: to actively steer customer conversations toward better outcomes (whether that’s lower CES, higher NPS or sales conversion).

 On the face of it, screen pops would seem to solve a variety of problems related to service, sales and compliance effectiveness.
 Companies are often challenged by the fact that reps just go through the motions when it comes to customer interactions—failing to pick up on customer cues that would enable them to reposition different options and improve the overall quality of the experience.
 Similarly, a shockingly high percentage of reps—even when they’re incentivized to do so—fail to “ask for the sale” or make cross-sell and upsell offers when the opportunity arises.
 And reps often neglect to read company-mandated disclosure statements following certain transactions.
-Providing screen pops based on real-time analytics would seem like an effective means of addressing these challenges.

 From a purely practical perspective, it’s worth asking the question of what’s more impactful to the business: alerting a rep in the moment to recover a customer who is already aggravated…or using AI to instead determine the root causes of customer aggravation and eliminating those at their source, through more effective and targeted training and coaching?